 - you are an adult, but have not yet completed secondary education

-- you need preparatory education before continuing to secondary vocational education or upper secondary education
+- you need preparatory education before continuing to secondary vocational education or general upper secondary education

 - you want to improve your Finnish- or Swedish-language skills before continuing to an upper secondary qualification

-TUVA education is organised by vocational institutes, secondary schools and comprehensive schools.
+TUVA education is organised by vocational institutes, general upper secondary schools and comprehensive schools.

 You can apply for TUVA education in the joint application process in the spring, or through the continuous application process all year round.
 Read more in the Opintopolku.fi service.